Are you all ready for the cold temperatures that come with winter?

 6. Pickle Brine

 Pickle brine doesn’t last very long around my house because my kids actually like to drink it.
-But for the folks, like myself, that thinks that the enjoyment of the pickle stops after eating it, then you’ll be glad to find a new use for that brine that you pour down the sink.
+Even so, for the folks, like myself, that think that the enjoyment of the pickle stops after eating it, then you’ll be glad to find a new use for that brine that you pour down the sink.

 Well, because of the brines salt and vinegar content it works really well as a deicer.
 It stops the ice from sticking to surfaces, which should make scraping much easier.